How to Get a Business Loan

 Capital on Tap might be an excellent choice if you'd rather not deal directly with a bank or a lender with a high interest rate.

-While not technically a loan, a safe credit card serves the same purpose.
+While not technically a loan, a credit card can serve the same purpose.
 You are taking out a loan from a financial institution and repaying the money plus interest.

-Capital on Tap is awesome since it allows you to get incentives and rebates that can be re-invested into your company.
+Capital on Tap also allows you to get incentives and rebates that can be re-invested into your company.

 2. Tide